yukikongju/Miscellaneous-Projects/NYTaxisTrip/notes.md

 Steps:
 1. Download the adapter needed ie the "flavor".
 For our needs `pip install dbt-core dbt-postgres dbt-bigquery`
+2. Activate virtual environment with `source venv/bin/activate`
-2. Init the project with `dbt init <PROJECT_NAME>` and fill in the required information. `~/.dbt/profiles.yml` should contains the credentials instance and should look like this
+3. Init the project with `dbt init <PROJECT_NAME>` and fill in the required information. `~/.dbt/profiles.yml` should contains the credentials instance and should look like this

     ```{/.dbt/profiles.yml}
     taxis: